JChua03/Cyclistic/README.md

 ```

 ### Analyze

-I analyze my data based on the most general to more specific details.
+I begin my analysis by analyzing the most obvious to more specific details.

-I started with finding the **Number of Rides** from July 2020 to June 2021.
+I started with the **Number of Rides** from July 2020 to June 2021.

 ```sql
 --- Total rides from July 2020 to June 2021.
 4,016,917 rides.